elk-audio/elk-docs/documents/elk_examples_overview.md

 This example contains the following files:

-1. config_play_vst2.json - the SUSHI configuration file.
+1. config_play_vst2.json - the Sushi configuration file.
 2. mda_jx10_vst2_open_stage_control_gui.json - the Open Stage Control GUI.
 3. mda-vst2-plugins.tar.gz - a build of the MDA VST 2 plugins, containing also the JX 10 Synthesizer binary.